EOSIO/eosio-swift-vault/README.md

 ## Signing

-In most cases, signing is handled via the [EOSIO SDK for Swift: Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider).
+In most cases, signing is handled via the Vault Signature Provider component.
 However, a message can also be signed directly with an instance of `EosioVault`:

 ```swift
 let signature = vault.sign(message: message, eosioPublicKey: publicKey, requireBio: true) { (signature, error) in